jasonwilliams/anki/README.md

 ## Tags

 Cards can have tags in their markdown sources.
-For adding tags to cart it should follow some rules:
+For adding tags to cards it should follow some rules:

 - tags start from a new line
 - only one line with tags per card